-On April 27, 2022, we entered into a common stock sales agreement (the "April 2022 ATM") under which we were authorized to sell up to an aggregate of \$12,841,000 in gross proceeds through the sale of shares of common stock from time to time in "at the market" equity offerings (as defined in Rule 415 promulgated under the Securities Act of 1933, as amended).
+On April 27, 2022, we entered into a new at-the-market offering program (the "April 2022 ATM") with H.C.
+Wainwright LLC, and Co. (the "Sales Agent") under which we were authorized to sell up to an aggregate of \$12,841,000 in gross proceeds through the sale of shares of common stock from time to time in "at the market" equity offerings (as defined in Rule 415 promulgated under the Securities Act of 1933, as amended).
 We agreed to pay a commission of up to 3% of the gross proceeds of any common stock sold under this agreement.
-Through June 30, 2022, we issued and sold a total of 8,687,502 shares of common stock under the April 2022 ATM, representing the entire capacity of the April 2022 ATM, resulting in net proceeds of approximately \$12.2 million.
+Through September 30, 2022, we issued and sold a total of 8,687,502 shares of common stock under the April 2022 ATM, representing the entire capacity of the April 2022 ATM, resulting in net proceeds of approximately \$12.2 million.
+On August 22, 2022, the we increased the April 2022 ATM ("August 2022 ATM").
+As increased, we may now offer and sell shares of the Company's common stock having an aggregate offering price of up to \$75.0 million.

-On July 6, 2022, we completed a best efforts public offering ("the Offering") in which we raised net proceeds of \$22.2 million through the sale of 19,148,332 shares of common stock and 7,518,334 pre-funded warrants ("Series B pre-funded warrants") to purchase 7,518,334 shares of common stock.
+On July 6, 2022, we completed a best efforts public offering (the "Offering") in which we raised net proceeds of \$22.0 million through the sale of 19,148,332 shares of common stock and 7,518,334 pre-funded warrants ("Series B pre-funded warrants") to purchase 7,518,334 shares of common stock.
 Both the sales of shares of common stock and pre-funded warrants were accompanied by Series A-1 and Series A-2 warrants (together the "Series A warrants") to purchase shares of common stock.
 The Series A-1 warrants are exercisable immediately and will expire five years from the date of issuance, and the Series A-2 warrants are exercisable immediately and will expire thirteen months from the date of issuance.
 H.C.
 Wainwright acted as the exclusive placement agent in connection with the Offering and, as compensation, received a cash fee of 7% of the aggregate proceeds raised in the Offering.
 We also issued to certain designees of H.C.
 Wainwright warrants to purchase up to 1,333,333 shares of commons stock with an exercise price of \$1.125 per share.